-At Eri Design, we pride ourselves on making sleek, intuitive, and engaging websites.
+At ERI, we pride ourselves on making sleek, intuitive, and engaging websites.
 With every website we complete, it’s our hope that they will help our clients grow and solve their business needs.

 Even well-designed websites are not poised to rank well on Google.
 Technical SEO expertise is often required to refine searchability, especially given how competitive today’s landscape is.

-Roughly 3 years ago, we redesigned the website for our friends at Bowdoin International Music Festival.
+We redesigned the website for our friends at Bowdoin International Music Festival.
 Although their engagement climbed substantially, they still weren’t satisfied with their organic traffic.
 So, they contacted us to conduct an SEO campaign.
-It was Eri Design’s goal to boost Bowdoin’s SEO.
+It was ERI’s goal to boost Bowdoin’s SEO.

 Anyone in the digital marketing realm knows that careful planning is critical to success.
 We laid out a plan of attack for our 4-month campaign so that we could prioritize key items within our time frame for Bowdoin’s SEO.

 Naturally, the first step for us was to audit the current state of their website, much like we do for website redesigns.
 This was done through a combination of SEO software, Google Analytics, Google Search Console, and manual inspection of the website pages.